 The City Manager's Office and the Finance Department present draft budget information to City Council over the summer months.
 During this time, budget workshops and public hearings are held and open to the public.
 Residents are encouraged to attend or live stream the workshops and provide feedback!
 Have a question or comment?
 Email us!

-City Council reviews the Debt Service and General Fund budget in the second workshop.
+City Council reviews the Debt Service and General Fund budget in the third workshop.
 The General Fund comprises approximately half of the City's total operating budget, and it includes the bulk of the City's normal operating cost.

 Per City Charter, the proposed budget must be filed with the City Secretary on August 5 of each year, and the document becomes available for public review.